Miroslav Sládek

 Miroslav Sládek (24 October 1950 in Hradec Králové) is a Czech politician, and the founder and chairman of the right-wing populist Rally for the Republic – Republican Party of Czechoslovakia (SPR-RSČ).
-Founded in 1990, the party was disbanded in 2001, and re-established in 2016.
+Founded in 1990, the party was disbanded in 2001, re-established in 2016 and disbanded again in 2026.

 Early years

 Sládek grew up in the town Kostelec nad Orlicí.
 He studied at Charles University in Prague, specializing in information and library systems.
 Before the fall of Communism in 1989 he worked at the Czech Office for Press and Information.

 Political career

 Founding of SPR-RSČ

 In 1990 Sládek founded a new political party, Rally for the Republic – Republican Party of Czechoslovakia (Sdružení pro republiku - Republikánska strana Československa; SPR-RSČ).
-The name referred to the powerful pre-World War II Agrarian Party, officially named the Republican Party.
+The name referred to the pre-World War II Agrarian Party, officially named the Republican Party.
 Sládek became party chairman in 1990 (and was elected again in 1991, 1992, 1994 and 1998).

 Sládek was the most prominent and active member of the party, visiting several towns or villages each day to make political speeches.
 A poster with his photo was printed in large quantities and used as election campaign material in several successive election.
 Sládek was the principle decision maker within the party, decided party policy, and expelled any members who were insufficiently loyal.

 SPR-RSČ was a populist protest party.
 Their policy programme focused on issues such as corruption during voucher privatisation and crime among Roma communities, and promised to solve them with an "iron fist".
 The party's rhetoric used resentment and fear of the Sudeten Germans expelled from Czechoslovakia in 1945, and positioned the party as the only protector of the nation.
 Other policies included halting immigration, support for the death penalty, and opposition to the European Union.

 In the 1992 parliamentary election the party won several seats; in June 1992 Sládek became a member of the Federal Assembly of Czechoslovakia, until it was dissolved at the end of 1992 when Czechoslovakia split into two.